|

 - Click the "Text" tool in the ribbon.

-- In the image, create the area where the text will be positioned.
+- In the image, create the area where you want to insert the text.

 - Font used and font size,